amitapl/amitapple.snowsite/Snow/_posts/2013-05-28-tests-during-azure-websites-deployment.md

 ---
 layout: post
-title: Run tests during Azure Websites deployment
+title: Run tests during Azure Web Apps (Websites) deployment
-category: Azure Websites
+category: Azure Websites, Azure Web Apps
 url: /post/51576689501/testsduringazurewebsitesdeployment
 ---

 **Deploying** websites to Azure using GIT has never been easier, and now a new support for running .NET unit tests was added.

-To run tests during website deployment you'll need to customize your deployment by generating a deployment script, this is described in the following [article](/post/38418009331/azurewebsitecustomdeploymentpart2 "Windows Azure Websites - Custom Deployment Scripts Generator").
+To run tests during website deployment you'll need to customize your deployment by generating a deployment script, this is described in the following [article](/post/38418009331/azurewebsitecustomdeploymentpart2 "Microsoft Azure Web Apps - Custom Deployment Scripts Generator").

 ### In a nut shell: ###